 Mobile Application Taxonomy¶

 When we use the term "mobile application" or "mobile app," we are referring to a self-contained computer program designed to execute on a mobile device.
-At the time of publication, the Android and iOS operating systems cumulatively comprise more than 99% of the mobile OS market share and mobile Internet usage has surpassed desktop usage for the first time in history.
+At the time of publication, the Android and iOS operating systems cumulatively comprise more than 99% of the mobile OS market share and mobile Internet usage has far surpassed desktop Internet usage.
 This means that mobile apps are the most widespread types of Internet-capable apps.

 Native Apps¶